 Higher resolution doesn’t always mean better readability at racing distances.
 Your typical viewing distance is 60-80cm from screen to eyeball, and what matters most at that range is brightness and contrast rather than pixel density.

-The Grid DDU5 uses a Vocore LCD panel with 480×800 resolution and 500-nit brightness.
-That brightness figure beats many 1080p displays that max out at 250 nits, and the difference is immediately obvious in bright rooms or with window-facing rigs.
+The Grid DDU5 uses a Vocore LCD panel with 854×480 resolution and strong backlit brightness.
+The screen clearly beats many 1080p displays that struggle in bright rooms, and the difference is immediately obvious with window-facing rigs.
 Budget IPS panels wash out in direct sunlight whilst the DDU5’s screen maintains perfect visibility.
 What I’ve found through testing is that screen brightness matters more than resolution for quick data acquisition during racing.

 OLED displays provide cinema-grade contrast with perfect blacks, but they cost 2-3x more and carry potential burn-in risk with static elements like gear indicators or lap timers.
 For dark room setups or VR users who want ambient lighting, OLED makes sense.
 For bright rooms, prioritise brightness specifications – look for 400+ nits minimum, ideally 500+ nits.